babolivier/smam/README.md

 ## Templating

-Each e-mail sent by the form follows a template described in `template.pug` (it's [Pug](pugjs.org/)).
+Each e-mail sent by the form follows a template described in `template.example.pug` (it's [Pug](pugjs.org/)).
 If you want to change the way the e-mails you receive are displayed in your mailbox, just edit it!
 You don't even need to restart the server aftewards :smile:

 The template also features custom fields, iterating over the `custom` object, containing the field's label and user-input value: